The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Still, installment loans are a handy tool when you need to cover a larger expense and want to have steady, fixed payments to budget around.
+Installment loans are a handy tool when you need to cover a larger expense and want to have steady, fixed payments to budget around.
 The loan proceeds are dispersed in a lump sum and repaid in fixed, monthly payments.

 Types of installment loans

 There are a few main types of installment loans available to consumers:

 - Personal loans are generally unsecured, and you can borrow anywhere from $1,000 to $100,000 from a variety of lenders.
 You’ll typically find that there are options to fit every budget and credit profile.